kartoza/sawps/docs/src/user/manual/data-upload/template-upload.md

 # Template upload Documentation

-The data upload feature enables the user to seamlessly upload the user's data for analysis and integration into the system.
-When the user clicks on the `DATA UPLOAD` option, a upload data popup window will appear, providing the user with easy-to-use tools for uploading their data.
+The data upload feature enables the user to seamlessly upload their data for analysis and integration into the system.
+When the user clicks on the `DATA UPLOAD` option, an upload data popup window will appear, providing the user with easy-to-use tools for uploading their data.
 The supported file formats for upload are CSV and XLSX.

 ## Uploading Data